Multivariate expansivity theory and Pierce-Birkhoff conjecture: Expansion in mixed and specified directions

 \end{corollary}

-\section{\textbf{The totient and residue of an expansion}}
+\subsection{The totient and residue of an expansion}

-In this section we introduce the notion of the \textbf{residue} and the \textbf{totient} of an expansion.
+In this section, we introduce the notion of the \emph{residue} and the \emph{totient} of an expansion.
 These two notions are analogous to the notion of the rank and the degree of an expansion under the single variable theory.
-We launch more formally the following languages.